EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

  arguments from the stack and check their validity with `get_vaddr` as well.
  Having a separate function handle this avoids clouding the primary function of the code with error handling.
+ * For example, if `process_execute()` is called, it will pass the file name and arguments into `start_process()`. `start_process()` then parses the arguments into an array, which is passed into our `setup_arguments()` function.
+This function takes care of pushing the elements and their respective addresses onto the stack.
+Then, if this process makes a system call, it will use these arguments.
+Our syscall handler uses `get_vaddr()` to get the virtual address of data from user memory, which will be the system call number.
+We check that the first and last byte are valid (thus the entire address is valid) before continuing, which will prevent errors when trying to make the system call.
+Then in the switch statement the correct system call is found and `sc_get_arg()` gets the ith argument from the stack. `sc_get_arg()` checks that the entire 4 bytes are valid before returning, which avoids clouding the syscall handler with error handling.
+If the syscall is getting a character argument, `sc_get_char_arg()` makes sure to check that the contents of the address are valid as well, not just the address.
+For example suppose the system call is read.
+After getting the arguments, it will call `read()` and immediately check if the buffer is null.
+This will prevent trying to access null data, preventing more errors down the road.
 #### SYNCHRONIZATION

 > B7: The "exec" system call returns -1 if loading the new executable